Ross & Liddell Ltd has faced 38 tribunal cases since 2021, with 14 upheld or partially upheld (37.0%). Most recent: November 2025.

 How We Calculate Ratings

-Ratings are based on a factor's adjusted adverse case rate per 10,000 properties for cases initiated since 2021.
+Ratings are based on a factor's adjusted adverse case rate per 10,000 properties for cases decided since 2021.
 Cases involving Property Factor Enforcement Orders (PFEOs) are weighted more heavily.

 Rating Bands